Azure APIM v2 vs Classic: What Changed and What Breaks

 The Bottom Line

 Plan the migration as an infrastructure project, not a SKU change.
 Inventory your current setup, deploy in parallel, validate thoroughly, and update your IaC after cutover.
-Teams that treat this as a weekend task end up with broken API traffic on Monday morning.
 Block out two to three weeks for the full cycle: inventory, parallel deploy, validation, and cutover.
 Start with your lowest-risk environment, prove out the networking path, and work up from there.

 Looking for Azure architecture guidance?